Raul125/ScpLockdown/README.md

 #### SCP 049
 The doctor's heavy gate will be locked down for the specified duration.

-#### SCP 939 89 & 53
+#### SCP 939
-The two stair-entry doors will be locked down for the specified duration.
+The two room doors will be locked down for the specified duration.